GET YOUR COMIC BOOK REVIEWED

 - Information about the creative team (What other projects may creators want to plug?
 Is this anyone’s first comic they’ve made?
 Is this someone’s first time acting as writer, editor, letterer, etc?
 Were you or your collaborators inspired by any media while making this comic?
 Do they work a day job?
 What is it?
 Are there other fun facts, like someone once won the lottery, or something?

-- Who reviewers should contact for interviews or more information, Twitter handles, or other contact information
+- Who reviewers should contact for interviews or more information, emails, Twitter handles, or other contact information.

 WHAT DO I DO AFTER I GET MY COMIC REVIEWED?